 Primary/Secondary Piping Tutorial

-Note: All drawings are conceptual drawings for illustration purposes only and may be incomplete.
-More specific drawings may be needed for your application.
-The idea of primary/secondary (p/s) piping is not a new concept.
-It's been concept has been around since 1954.
-Originally it was first applied to commercial systems.
-P/S piping gives us the option of using smaller circulators and better control the flow in our different zones even with different flow rates.
-The introduction of P/S residentially was due to the modulating condensing boilers hitting the market in the US.
-While P/S boiler piping gain popularity it is not restricted to high efficiency boilers.
-I believe any boiler can benefit from P/S piping today due to smaller physical size and lower water volume boilers.
-What is the benefits of P/S piping.
+The idea of primary/secondary (p/s) piping is not new.
+Its concept has been around since 1954.
+Initially, it was first applied to commercial systems.
+P/S piping gives us the option of using smaller circulators and better control the flow in our different zones, even with varying flow rates.
+The introduction of P/S residential was due to modulating condensing boilers hitting the US market.
+While P/S boiler piping has gained popularity, it is not restricted to high-efficiency boilers.
+I believe that any boiler can benefit from P/S piping today, given the smaller physical size and lower water volume of modern boilers.
+What are the benefits of P/S piping?

 Benefits of P/S Piping

-Gill Carlson, the grandfather of P/S piping said in the Primary/Secondary Pumping Manual, "When two piping circuits are inter-connected flow in one will not cause flow in the other if the pressure drop in the common piping to both is eliminted."
+Gill Carlson, the grandfather of P/S piping, said in the Primary/Secondary Pumping Manual, "When two piping circuits are interconnected, flow in one will not cause flow in the other if the pressure drop in the common piping to both is eliminated."

 The common pipe is a short piece of pipe that fits between two closely spaced tees.

 Hydraulic separation allows several circulators of different pumping flow rates to coexist within the same system without interfering with each other.
-The closely spaced tees allow each circuit to be thought of as a separate or standalone circuit.
-The tees should only be installed end to end so the primary flow is straight through the run of the tees.
-A pump flow in a given circuit of a P/S system is not affected by any other circulator in the system, even if different size circulators are existing.
+The closely spaced tees allow each circuit to be treated as a separate, standalone circuit.
+The tees should be installed end-to-end, so the primary flow is straight through the run.
+A pump flow in a given circuit of a P/S system is not affected by any other circulator in the system, even if different-sized circulators exist.

 The primary pipe is the pipe where common pipe is installed, and the secondary piping is the circuit piped off the branches or bulls of the closely spaced tees.
-There are rules we must follow when piping P/S systems if we want them to work well.
+There are rules we must follow when piping P/S systems to ensure they work well.

 Drawing 1

-In this example the pipe coming from the boiler is the primary pipe as it includes the common pipe.
+In this example, the pipe coming from the boiler is the primary pipe, as it includes the common pipe.
 The water will leave the boiler and return to the boiler through the connected loop.
-As the secondary circuits (piped off the closely spaced tees) are running, the water temperature in the primary pipe will decrease after any running secondary zones..
-This diagram is best when applied to a system with multiple system water temperatures.
+As the secondary circuits (piped off the closely spaced tees) are running, the water temperature in the primary pipe will decrease after any running secondary zones.
+This diagram is most effective when applied to a system with multiple water temperatures.

-The secondary piping would be arranged so the hottest shortest loop is first, the longest coolest loop is last from right to left in this drawing.
-This may be an example of a baseboard loop first, a large cast iron loop second, and a radiant floor loop last on the left.
+The secondary piping would be arranged so that the hottest, shortest loop is first, and the longest, coolest loop is last, from right to left in this drawing.
+This may be an example of a baseboard loop first, a large cast-iron loop second, and a radiant floor loop last, on the left.

 Drawing 2

-This is the same as the previous drawing where the boiler loop is the primary pipe.
-The only difference here is I am showing how to pipe two secondary zones of the same water temperature.
-The zones to the left will receive lower supply temperature.
-See more information if this is cast iron boiler installation as we will need Protection against flue gas condensation.
+This is the same as the previous drawing, where the boiler loop is the primary pipe.
+The only difference here is that I am showing how to pipe two secondary zones of the same water temperature.
+The zones to the left will receive a lower supply temperature.
+See more information if this is a cast iron boiler installation, as we will need Protection against flue gas condensation.
 If this installation is a modulating condensing (mod/con) boiler, we would not be concerned about condensing because we want the cooler water returning to the boiler for higher efficiency.
-The cooler the water the more efficient the mod/cons run.
+The cooler the water, the more efficient the mod/cons run.
 The cast iron boilers would be destroyed by condensate from return temperatures less than 130f.

 Drawing 3

-In this drawing the primary pipe, again being the one with the closely spaced tees would be the primary loop.
-There are four secondary heating zones on the top and of course the boiler is a secondary zone on the bottom.
+In this drawing, the primary pipe, again being the one with the closely spaced tees, would be the primary loop.
+There are four secondary heating zones on top, and, of course, the boiler is a secondary zone at the bottom.

 Drawing 4

 This is also P/S as it is connected with closely spaced tees for the boiler connection.
 The boiler would be considered secondary piping as it is piped out of the branch of the closely spaced tees.
-This piping is a good application if all the zones are looking for the same temperature water.
-The piping around the close spaced tees should be of ample size to allow proper flow in either direction.
+This piping is a good application if all the zones require the same temperature water.
+The piping around the closely spaced tees should be of sufficient size to allow proper flow in either direction.

 Drawing 5